 Help Us Celebrate Our 50th YearNew Mark Commons was founded in 1967

-A special video/slide show of remembrances that will be shown at the Clubhouse.
+A special video/slide show of remembrances, posted below, was created and shown at the Clubhouse.
 In addition, the 50th Anniversary Committee asked residents to share their memories and stories, and compiled them in a booklet distributed to each household: “NEW MARK COMMONS: A Community Memoir, 1967-2017.”
 The booklet was published with the help of a $1,000 ROC-N Matching Grant from the City of Rockville.
-New Mark’s matching contribution will be the hours of volunteer work by more than a dozen residents who are involved in planning, interviewing and writing the commemorative pamphlet.
+New Mark’s matching contribution was the hours of volunteer work by more than a dozen residents who were involved in planning, interviewing, writing and compiling photographs for the commemorative pamphlet.

-New Mark resident David Sloane and his sister-in-law Judi Francis created a beautiful video documenting the history of NMC.
+New Mark resident David Sloane and his sister-in-law Judi Francis created the beautiful video documenting the history of NMC.
 It is followed by postings of the news coverage of our 50th anniversary activities throughout the year.
 We hope you enjoy it, along with the Community Memoir.

 50th Anniversary Celebration Brings Crowd, Good Weather, Friends From Afar—But No Penguins or Residents from Antarctica